acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 What's included in the AIO tools
 --------------------------------

-* One Click_deploy.sh: the main script that kicks off the deployment, run as “bash One Click_deploy.sh”.
+* oneclick_deploy.sh: the main script that kicks off the deployment, run as “bash oneclick_deploy.sh”.
 * acumos-env.sh: environment setup script that is customized as new environment parameters get generated (e.g. passwords).
 Used by various scripts in this toolset, to set shell environment variables that they need.